-7% of people in Wales today are not online.
+7% of adults in Wales today are not online.
 As more and more vital public services are being delivered online, these people are at danger of being left behind.
 Organisations which work with the public, particularly in the health and care sector, need to think about how to increase digital inclusion so that everyone in Wales can benefit.

 Digital inclusion in Wales

 Almost 30 years after the launch of the World Wide Web, many people are still excluded from digital services.
 They still lack the equipment, connectivity, motivation and digital skills needed to make full and confident use of the online services and other opportunities offered by the internet.

 7% of adults in Wales are not online

 The level of digital exclusion in Wales is higher than in the UK, with as many as 7% of the population, or 180,000 people, not using the internet.

 Digitally excluded people are some of the heaviest users of health and social care services, so risk being left behind in the digital health revolution.

 Older adults: There is a higher proportion of digitally excluded people in older age groups.
 Only 41% of people over 75 have basic digital skills, compared with 87% of 16–49-year-olds.
 Older adults are not, however, a homogenous group.
 Internet use is increasing among older adults.
 61% of people aged 65-74 have all five basic digital skills.

 People with disabilities or long-term health conditions: 90% of people with a disability or long-term health condition use the internet, compared with 96% of those without.
 People with disabilities may require help in identifying appropriate assistive technologies.